 Light: the Anubias Barteri don’t require much light to thrive.
-Of course, the more light they have, the more likely they are to grow rapidly and flourish overall.
+Of course, the more light they have, the more likely they will grow rapidly and flourish.
 As for the amount of time, whichever amount of light your surrounding aquatic life requires will suffice.

 Water: Water should be relatively clean.
 If the water conditions are unsuitable for your aquatic animals, it’s likely not ideal for your Anubias Barteri.

 pH levels: In terms of pH, the optimal pH level for Anubias Barteri is between 6.5 and 7.8.
-This is pretty standard among tank plants, and seeing the range is quite broad, it will be compatible with many other plants and animals within your ecosystem.
+This is standard among tank plants, and seeing the broad range, it will be compatible with many other plants and animals within your ecosystem.

 Temperature: The optimal temperatures for an Anubias Barteri are between seventy-two and seventy-eight degrees Fahrenheit, which is seventy-two to seventy-eight degrees celsius.
-To make sure that your tank remains between these temperatures, invest in a quality aquarium thermometer.
+Invest in a quality aquarium thermometer to ensure your tank remains between these temperatures.
 You can purchase one both in-store and online.

-Keep this temperature in mind when purchasing other plants and aquatic life, as merely going slightly below or above these temperature levels can affect your aquarium’s quality and livability conditions.
+Keep this temperature in mind when purchasing other plants and aquatic life, as merely going slightly below or above these temperatures can affect your aquarium’s quality and livability.

-For example, you should not purchase a fish that requires a specific temperature that is incompatible with the Anubias Barteri because you will have to decide which one will not have their needs met.
+For example, you should not purchase a fish that requires a specific temperature incompatible with the Anubias Barteri because you will have to decide which one will not meet their needs.
 This can result in one of the two species passing away, as the water temperature is a significant factor.

 Tank size: The recommended tank size for an Anubias Barteri can range from smaller thanks to huge ones.
 This Anubias Barteri is among the most common aquarium plants.
-They are basic yet aesthetically appealing, and they provide the surrounding aquatic life with nutrients and allow your tank to have a semblance of a natural ecosystem.
+They are basic yet aesthetically appealing, providing the surrounding aquatic life with nutrients and allowing your tank to have a semblance of a natural ecosystem.
 Overall, these plants are not particular when it comes to tank size.